desalu/toks_desalu/README.md

-# Profile
+# Portfolio

-An improved profile from previous pre-work project.
+An improved portfolio from previous the pre-work project.
 This project demostrated the use of HTML, CSS, and JS.

 ## License